pauldwhitman/uaegoldenvisa/README.md

 ![REGISTRATION ID CARD FORM](./images/5-eid-form.png)

+If you want to check status of the EID, enter the _Application No_ into the [status check website](https://icp.gov.ae/en/services/priority-services/id-card-status/).
+The card can take up to 2-3 weeks to be ready.
+When it's ready, pick it up at Emirates Post.

 ### Cost
 | Fees Description | Amount (AED) | VAT Amount (AED) 5% | Total with VAT |
 | ---------------- | ------------ | ------------------- | -------------- |